wizo06/japanese/docs/grammar/fundamentals/particles.md

     :---: | :---: | :---:
     Ø が | ==混沌の時代を== | 生き抜く

     In normal English, we might say "Survive the test of time".
 The engine is the verb 「生き抜く」 which means "live" with the nuance of "survived hardships".
+The word "live" in English has many meanings, but the meaning that I'm talking about here is:

+    > spend one's life in a particular way or under particular circumstances

+    such as in the sentence "*people are living in fear in the wake of the shootings*".

-So, what kind of time did we live through?
+    So, going back to our example, what kind of time did we live through?
 An era/age of chaos.

     **Example 3**